Quang-Dai-20/Proj1/README.md

-# Proj1
+# Purpose
-The repo is for my Coursera DA assessment proj.
+The repo is for my Coursera DA homework and assignments.